 Joseph Williams is serving his third three-year term as a VA FAIRS board member.
 He is past president of the Pittsylvania County Farm Bureau.
 He currently serves as vice chairman of the VFBF Flue-Cured Tobacco Advisory Committee.
 He is a Virginia State Police Academy graduate and a member and past president of the Pittsylvania County Young Farmers’ Committee.
 Mr. Williams has also served on the Virginia Tobacco Indemnification and Rural Revitalization Commission.
-A long time tobacco producer, he has recently established a vineyard on his farm in Chatham.
-He is currently serving his second three-year term on the Virginia Farm Bureau Federation Board of Directors.
-One year term.
+A long time tobacco producer, he established a vineyard on his farm in Chatham.
+He is currently serving on the Virginia Farm Bureau Federation Board of Directors.

 Sonny Meyerhoeffer is the founder, majority owner and President of Eastern BioPlastics in Mount Crawford, VA.
 EBP is an innovative company that manufactures bioplastic pellets and products by blending poultry feathers with traditional plastics.
 Since 2008, Sonny has given leadership to the design, fabrication and setup of effective processes to make these bioplastics economical and feasible on a commercial scale.

 Prior to Eastern BioPlastics, Sonny’s most influential entrepreneurial venture was the formation of the Virginia Poultry Growers Cooperative (VPGC) in Hinton, VA.
 This Cooperative was formed in 2004 to save some 130 turkey growers and 500 jobs at a plant that processed more than 6 million turkeys a year.
 Sonny initiated and implemented the business plan to make this Cooperative a success.
 He served as the Company’s president for three years.

 T. Robins Buck worked for the Virginia Department of Agriculture and Consumer Services for 39 years.
 Before retiring, he served on a variety of boards, committees and Task Forces, as a resource and/or a member.
 These are both internal and external to VDACS and were all functions within the expectations of his job description.